axlan/robopenguins-blog/_posts/2021-08-24-haunted-doll.md

   - Hardware
   - Electronic Art
   - Software
-image: 2021/two_key_box/PXL_20210804_232349371_thumb.webp
+image: 2021/doll/head_on_hub_thumb.webp
 ---

 I added a USB cable to a doll which would be detected as a USB keyboard, and give a personality quiz through notepad.

-TODO DEMO
+<iframe width="1583" height="620" src="https://www.youtube.com/embed/gEcOB3jOMtE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 All my code for this project is in <https://github.com/axlan/haunted_doll>

 # Brainstorming

-This summer had several weddings and after my last gift ([Two Keys Wedding Gift Box]({% post_url 2021-08-04-two-key-box %})) I couldn't restrain my desire to make something a bit weirder.
+I had mentioned that I made the ([Two Keys Wedding Gift Box]({% post_url 2021-08-04-two-key-box %})) as a gift for a college friend's wedding.
+Well, I had a second college friend getting married, and I couldn't restrain my desire to make something a bit weirder.
 I was still on a bit of a time crunch, and had to set my sights on something achievable.

 We had a running joke back in school involving hiding a dollar store baby doll around the apartment.
 I ended up bringing the doll home at the end of our time together, and it's been sitting in my parts bin ever since.

 I was interested in finding a way for the doll to "talk" in an unusual way.
-This is sort of inspired by the weird techniques that came out of the spiritualist movement, like ghosts tapping out morse code like signals.
+This is sort of inspired by the weird techniques that came out of the spiritualist movement, like [ghosts tapping out morse code like signals](https://en.wikipedia.org/wiki/Fox_sisters).

 When I was reading about the [Digispark USB](http://digistump.com/products/1) from my last project, I had noticed that the bootloader worked by having the microcontroller bit bang USB data.
 There were libraries available to have the chip act as a number of low speed devices.
 I thought having the doll pretend to be a keyboard would be an interesting solution.